Proton Satria: Satria R3

+Motorsport

+Proton made a brief debut in the British Touring Car Championship towards the end of the 2001 Season with the Satria GTI.
+TH Motorsport ran Steven Wood in the car in the Production Class at Silverstone and the final meeting at Brands Hatch.
+He peaked with 7th in Class in Race 2 at Silverstone.

 Satria Neo (BS3, BS6; 2006–2015)

 The Proton Satria Neo was introduced in June 2006 as a replacement for the first generation Satria.
 Based on a new platform developed in-house by Proton (with some parts borrowed from the bigger Gen-2 and Waja), the car was only available in a three-door hatchback guise.
 The car was developed at a cost of RM500 million and four years, and was expected by Proton to generate a monthly sales volume of 2,000 - 2,500 units.
 The car was also intended to target those who are "youthful and sporty".
-The Satria Neo was launched by former Malaysian Prime Minister Abdullah Ahmad Badawi.
+The Satria Neo was launched by the fifth Malaysian Prime Minister Abdullah Ahmad Badawi.
 The Satria Neo was also the first and only Malaysian car to be sold in Japan.

 The entry-level Satria Neo, the 1.3 B-line, is powered by a 1.3-liter, inline-four twin-cam CamPro engine, producing 94 bhp at 6,000 rpm and 120 Nm of torque at 4,000 rpm.
 The 1.6 M-line and top-of-the-range H-line models have 1.6 liter versions of the same engine, with an output of 110 hp at 6,000 rpm and 148 Nm of torque at 4,000 rpm.
 Both the M-line and H-line models have active system antennae which actively search for signals in areas with poor reception.
 All cars have the option of either 5-speed manual or 4-speed automatic gearboxes supplied by Mitsubishi that are carried over from the previous Satria, with the H-line benefiting from safety features such as twin airbags, ABS with EBD and seatbelt pre-tensioners.
 All versions of the car come with an integrated Blaupunkt CD player.